-While many of us wish we could hibernate through the winter, for most it is just wishful thinking while we’re out in the cold.
-However, for bears – including those of Wildlife Safari, this dream is their reality every winter!
+While many of us wish we could hibernate through the winter, it is just wishful thinking while we’re out in the cold.
+However, for bears, including those of Wildlife Safari, this dream is their reality every winter!

 Now, this may not seem very special, after all, bears are well known for their hibernating habits.
 However, hibernation is actually a learned behavior, something they need to be taught, rather than a built in instinct.